Automating workflows with data science pipelines

 5. Save the pipeline.

-Configure the data connection to the S3 storage bucket
+Configure the connection to the S3 storage bucket

 In node 2, the notebook uploads the model to the S3 storage bucket.

-You must set the S3 storage bucket keys by using the secret created by the My Storage data connection that you set up in the Storing data with data connections section of this workshop.
+You must set the S3 storage bucket keys by using the secret created by the My Storage connection that you set up in the Storing data with connections section of this workshop.

 You can use this secret in your pipeline nodes without having to save the information in your pipeline code.
 This is important, for example, if you want to save your pipelines - without any secret keys - to source control.